 - After shopping, refrigerate foods promptly.
 Do not leave perishable food out for more than two hours

 - Thaw frozen food safely in the refrigerator, in cold water, or in the microwave.

 Foods Commonly Linked to Serious Illness

 Some foods are more likely to carry harmful germs than others.
-Raw foods of animal origin are the most likely to be contaminated, specifically raw or undercooked meat and poultry, raw or lightly cooked eggs, unpasteurized milk, and raw shellfish.
+Raw foods of animal origin in Ohio are the most likely to be contaminated, specifically raw or undercooked meat and poultry, raw or lightly cooked eggs, unpasteurized milk, and raw shellfish.
 Fruits and vegetables may also be contaminated in the field, during processing, or during other stages in the food production chain.
 Understanding the risk factors associated with different food product may help you to prevent food poisoning for yourself and your family.